-On behalf of South Tampa Law Group posted in property division on Thursday, September 28, 2017.
+On behalf of North Tampa Legal Group posted in property division on Thursday, September 28, 2017.

 A person who has invested heavily in the partnership of a marriage can possibly face a loss upon divestment.
 Although divorce is an emotional affair, it can also be approached like a business transaction.
 Rates of later in life, “gray” divorces are rising, and when older individuals divorce, they sometimes face more complicated property division.
 The longer a pair are intertwined, the murkier are the boundaries of what property belongs to whom.
 In a recent news article, one expert tries to share helpful information that individuals in Florida may find helpful if they are navigating gray divorce.